csa-iot/data-model/CONTRIBUTING.md

 ### Review Requirements

+All changes must reflect the material published in the human readable documents published by the Data Model Workgroup.
+Pull Requests that do not match that content will not be accepted.

 #### Submit Pull Request

 Once you've validated the CI results, go to the page for your fork on GitHub,